 From Plate to Pillow: Exploring the Impact of Food Allergies on Sleep Patterns

-In the pursuit of a good night's sleep, we often focus on factors like stress, sleep environment, and bedtime routines.
-However, there's one silent culprit that may be disrupting your sleep without you even realizing it: food allergies.
+In the pursuit of a good night's sleep, we often focus on stress, sleep environment, and bedtime routines.
+However, one silent culprit may be disrupting your sleep: food allergies.

 While the connection between food allergies and digestive issues is well-known, the impact of food allergies on sleep patterns is less commonly discussed.
-In this comprehensive guide, we'll explore the intricate relationship between food allergies and sleep, uncovering how certain foods can affect your ability to achieve restful and rejuvenating sleep.
+This guide explores how certain foods can affect your ability to achieve restful sleep.

 Understanding Food Allergies